 to whom the 85-year rule applies, or

-who have not yet met the two-year vesting period
+who have not yet met the two-year vesting period.

 Unauthorised unpaid absences will always constitute a break as there is no facility to pay an A P C specifically to cover the pension that would have accrued during such a period of absence.

-Notification of service breaks are required in order that the L G P S administering authority can determine:
+Notification of service breaks is required so that the L G P S administering authority can determine:

 whether the final salary benefit underpin for members subject to the underpin exceeds their post 31 March 2014 career average pension, and